 I get emails daily from fearful flyers who express some manifestation of their fear.
 Here’s one I received today:

-What happens when the plane is cruising down the runway, or in standby for take off etc,,, and I’m thinking ” Oh no, now I can’t get out of this” How can I change that thought? [even] watching videos of take offs I feel that to the point where I feel like I “freeze up” and can’t even inhale…. or breathe.”
+What happens when the plane is cruising down the runway, or in standby for takeoff.
+I’m thinking ” Oh no, now I can’t get out of this” How can I change that thought? [even] watching videos of takeoffs I feel that to the point where I feel like I “freeze up” and can’t even inhale…. or breathe.”

-Chair flying is literally positioning yourself in your chair and visualizing yourself in the cockpit going through mock rehearsal of hand movements practicing everything from flight control movements to manipulating switches to verbalizing callouts we had to memorize.
-There was so much to learn and we didn’t have simulators in which to practice so we had to improvise and “make it real.”
+Chair flying is literally positioning yourself in your chair and visualizing yourself in the cockpit going through mock rehearsal of hand movements.
+We practiced everything from flight control movements, to manipulating switches, to verbalizing callouts we had to memorize.
+There was so much to learn and we didn’t have simulators in which to practice, so we had to improvise and “make it real.”

 Chair flying is a variation of “hand flying.”
 Hand flying is similar to chair flying in that it also involves “mock” flying.
 Only the main purpose of hand flying was to tell “war stories” – tales of one’s piloting exploits.
 It has its traditions in tales that fighter pilots used to describe their skills when engaged in air-to-air combat with enemy aircraft, sometimes referred to as “dogfighting.”
 Hand flying usually starts with the expression, “There I was…” and is performed with one hand representing an enemy fighter plane and the other representing the storyteller’s airplane.
 The inevitable conclusion is how one’s aviation exploits were second to none and second only to what God might perform were He/She to show up with a helmet and goggles.

 If I haven’t lost you in the clouds by now, the point is that the practice of using one’s hands to practice flying maneuvers or narrate flying tales is long standing and actually helps to increase flying proficiency.
 It reminds me of research I’ve read about how the brain learns.